roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  Fallon felt so dirty and nasty, fucking this married stud and her girl friend like this -- it was new, different, and she loved it!
 Not as much as two cocks at once, but, it was still fantastic sex!

  Dave had an orgasm up Gracie's twat, and he made Gracie lie on her back and spread her legs open afterwards, then Dave ordered Fallon to put her mouth over Gracie's cunt lick the sperm out.
 It tasted nasty and stanky, but Fallon was more horny now, licking Dave's sperm out of her friend's bald, shaved pussy.
 Gracie even had an orgasm from Fallon licking her that way.
 With her mouth full of his semen mixed with the pussy juices, Fallon didn't swallow -- instead, she went up to give Gracie a huge, wet kiss on the lips, shoveling spermies into the girl's mouth.
 Gracie took the cocktail of male sperm and girly juices from her friend's mouth, swallowing them while the two bitches continued to make out.
-Report_Story #2